Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

 \subsection{Speed-up criteria: special cases}

-To achieve more simple expressions in this section we will introduce a number of assumptions.
-One of the main assumptions is that the effective size of the quantum computer can be expressed as $\kappa' n$, given a $\kappa n$ sized device; in other words, that the space complexity of our algorithms is linear in $n$, where $n$ quantifies the relevant problem size measure.
-In the beginning of this section $n$ will refer to the natural instance size (and thus the tree height), but later we will show how it can also quantify branching numbers.
+In this section, we introduce several assumptions to simplify the expressions of the runtimes obtained through our hybrid approach.
+One of the main assumptions is that the effective size of the quantum computer can be expressed as $\kappa' n'$, given a $\kappa n'$ sized device; in other words, that the space complexity of our algorithms is linear in $n'$, where $n'$ quantifies the original problem size measure.
+In the beginning of this section $n'$ will refer to the natural instance size (and thus the tree height), but later we will show how it can also quantify branching numbers.

-Given a $\kappa' n$ effective size quantum computer, the search tree decomposition will then produce a cut-off points at each vertex where the vertex effective size $n$ ($br$) is below $\kappa' n$.
+Given a $\kappa' n'$ effective size quantum computer, the search tree decomposition will then produce a cut-off points at each vertex where the vertex effective size $n$ (and the branching number $br$) is below $\kappa' n'$.